Contact Sales

 Reduce the time needed to review documentation by having good-quality mental capacity assessments.
 Having good-quality best-interest decision-making and appropriate recording will also reduce the work needed when it comes to evidencing and authorising LPS.
 And most importantly, make sure all of your staff is aware of the definition of deprivation of liberty, the threshold set by the Supreme Court in 2014 and the concept of restrictions and restraint as it applies within the MCA.

-The Access Group has a fantastic range of award-winning health, support and social care software that can help you manage your service more efficiently, manage governance and train your team through learning for care in an organised systemic way.
+The Access Group has a fantastic range of award-winning health, support and social care software that can help you manage your service more efficiently, manage governance and train your team through e-learning for care in an organised systemic way.
 With over 30 years of experience digitising care services of all sizes, we know what you need to succeed.
 You can use Access Policies and Procedures to keep your policies and procedures up-to-date and ensure ongoing compliance.
 These have been proficiently written, can be accessed online or via a mobile app and are being continually updated by our experts.
 Contact us today to find out more.